Munich: Swimming

 Public sporting facilities in Munich include ten indoor swimming pools and eight outdoor swimming pools, which are operated by the Munich City Utilities (SWM) communal company.
 Popular indoor swimming pools include the Olympia Schwimmhalle of the 1972 Summer Olympics, the wave pool Cosimawellenbad, as well as the Müllersches Volksbad which was built in 1901.
 Further, swimming within Munich's city limits is also possible in several artificial lakes such as for example the Riemer See or the Langwieder lake district.

 River surfing

-Munich has a reputation as a surfing hotspot, offering the world's best known river surfing spot, the Eisbach wave, which is located at the southern edge of the Englischer Garten park and used by surfers day and night and throughout the year.
-Half a kilometre down the river, there is a second, easier wave for beginners, the so-called Kleine Eisbachwelle.
-Two further surf spots within the city are located along the river Isar, the wave in the Floßlände channel and a wave downstream of the Wittelsbacherbrücke bridge.

-Other sports

-Starting in 2023, Munich will have a team enter into the European League of Football, a professional American football league with teams throughout Europe.
+River surfing is a popular sport in Munich.
+The Flosskanal wave in the south of Munich is less challenging.
+A well visited surfing spot for experienced surfers is the Eisbach standing wave, where the annual Munich Surf Open is celebrated on the last Saturday of July.

 Culture

 Language

-The Bavarian dialects are spoken in and around Munich, with its variety West Middle Bavarian or Old Bavarian (Westmittelbairisch / Altbairisch).
-Austro-Bavarian has no official status by the Bavarian authorities or local government, yet is recognised by the SIL and has its own ISO-639 code.
+German is spoken and understood in and around Munich.
+While the German language has many dialects, so-called "Standard German" or "High German" is learned in schools and spoken among Germans, Austrians and in some parts of Switzerland.
+A speaker of a Low German dialect in Hamburg may find it difficult to understand the dialect of a Bavarian mountaineer.
+The Bavarian dialects are recognized as regional language and continues to be spoken alongside Standard German.